DarrianCZE/vamsys-v5-custom-css/README.md

 	- Add flight progress bar styling in dark mode
 - 1.4.1
 	- Tweaked the Alert Danger brightness in the Light mode
+- 1.4.2
+	- Tweaked the brightness of the Alert Success